 An integrated system allows you to see everything at once, and this is not limited to one site.
 You can view access control information on the same interface as the video, rather than linking events and information later.
 This means you can react to situations as they happen.
 If you can address situations in real-time, you will have fewer security incidents over time.

 Integrating video surveillance and access control centralizes multiple operations, which results in more efficient and effective security.
 This also grants an ease-of-use that reduces time spent training and becoming familiar with multiple systems and how they work together.

 A centralized system also makes upgrades and training more efficient saving time and money.
-On top of that, it allows for more a more organized and easy to use work flow.
+On top of that, it allows for a more organized and easy to use workflow.